Nomination & Selection Guidelines

 The objectives of the Ernest Orlando Lawrence Award are to encourage excellence in energy science and technology; to inspire people to dedicate their lives and talents to scientific and technological effort, through the examples of Ernest O. Lawrence and the Lawrence Award laureates; and to highlight the accomplishments of the U.S. scientific and technological communities associated with DOE.

-Lawrence Award Laureates receive a citation signed by the Secretary of Energy, a gold-plated medal bearing the likeness of Ernest O. Lawrence, and an honorarium.
+Lawrence Award Laureates receive a citation signed by the Secretary of Energy, a gold-plated medal bearing the likeness of Ernest O. Lawrence, and a $20,000 honorarium.

-Nominations for the 2021 Lawrence Award are solicited in each of the following nine categories, representing the broad research missions of DOE and its programs:
+Nominations are solicited in each of the following nine categories, representing the broad research missions of DOE and its programs:

 Jump to: Lawrence Award Category Descriptions

-Jump to: Preparation of Nomination Materials for additional details on co-nominations.
+Jump to: Nomination System for additional details on co-nominations.

 DOE encourages nominations of individuals from underrepresented groups and is committed to fostering safe, diverse, equitable, and inclusive work, research, and funding environments.
 Read the Office of Science’s Statement of Commitment for more information on this commitment.